dgp3sy/Baseball-Game/README.md

 # Baseball-Game
-This is a baseball game using pygame and gamebox, a wrapper created by Luther Tychonievich at the University of Virginia
+This is a baseball game using pygame and gamebox, a wrapper for pygame

 ## Getting Started
 Please feel free to download this game, and play on your own machine.
 In order to do this, you need a Python 3 interpreter and need to install the pygame package into that project.
 Run the following command in your terminal in order to download the appropriate package: